ScuffleTV/scuffle/design/README.md

 Flowcharts help us visualize the flow of data within a large project.

-They provide a better understanding of how many complex systems integrate.
+They provide a better understanding of how complex systems interact with each other.

 - [High Level Design](./high-level.md) For a high level overview of the project.
 - [Video Infrastructure](./video-infrastructure.md) For some specific design on video infrastructure.